-The Eton FRX series of crank radios is endorsed by the American Red Cross, which means it's loaded with features to help you in an emergency.
-In addition to using the dynamo hand crank, you can power it with an AC adapter, USB port, batteries or the sun.
-It also comes with seven NOAA weather stations and SAME alerts, which are notifications specific to your county.
-In our tests, we found it has the loudest speaker and the best reception available.
-Whether you're camping high in the Rocky Mountains or you live in Tornado Alley, it's an invaluable tool for emergencies.
+The Eton FRX series of radios are endorsed by the American Red Cross.
+It means this, the Eton Ultimate Camping model, is loaded with features to help you in an emergency.
+As you'd expect there is a dynamo hand crank, but you can also power it with an AC adapter, USB port, batteries or the sun.
+It can receive alerts from NOAA weather stations, and it gets SAME alerts too, which are notifications specific to your county.
+Yup, this is a feature rich device that makes it a real all rounder for camping, crisis and beyond.

 This emergency radio comes with ports that are both practical and fun.
 Through its auxiliary input, it can connect to an MP3 player so you can listen to music instead of the radio.
 You can also use this input to connect a microphone and use the speaker to amplify your voice, which is an excellent way to attract attention if you need help, provided you have a microphone in an emergency.
 In addition, this is the only crank radio we tested that has Bluetooth, so you can transmit wirelessly and don’t need to add an auxiliary cable to your emergency preparedness kit or backcountry hiking pack.

 As you would expect from an emergency radio sponsored by the American Red Cross, the Ultimate Camping is loaded with survival features.
 It has a siren and a red flashing beacon to attract help as well as glow-in-the-dark rims around the solar panel so it's easy to find in the dark.
 There is also an LED flashlight to help you get around in a power outage.
 However, it doesn’t have a compass, one of the most valuable survival tools if you get lost in the backcountry, or a thermometer.